jonaprieto/online-atps/README.md

 #### Requirements

 * OnlineATPs has been built and tested using [GHC](https://www.haskell.org/ghc/) 7.6.3, 7.8.4, 7.10.3, and 8.0.2.
-Check your version.
+Check your version:

 ````bash
 $ ghc --version
 ````

 * Please install the last version of [Cabal](https://www.haskell.org/cabal/).
-OnlineATPs has been installed successfully using `cabal-1.22` and `cabal-1.24`.
+OnlineATPs has been installed successfully using `cabal-1.22` and `cabal-1.24`

 ````bash
 $ cabal update